redecentralize/alternative-internet/RESOURCES.md

 # Resources

-Further reading on the movement to redecentralise the internet.
+More general resources on the movement to redecentralise the internet.
 (Also called the Indie Web movement).
-If you'd like to learn more, or get involved, read on.
+If it's not a link to a specific project, it belongs here.

 ## Online articles